AndrewVos/andrewvos.com/cv/AndrewVos.md

 ### About

 I am a software developer with over a decade of experience in the UK contractor market.
-My focus is on React, tailwindcss and JavaScript.
+My focus is on Rails, React and JavaScript/TypeScript.

 I enjoy delivering intuitive, accessible and well tested software.